-You may have heard that breast pumps are covered by your health insurance.
-If you’re pregnant and planning to breastfeed, here’s how to get a breast pump through insurance.
+If you’re in the US, you may have heard that breast pumps are covered by your health insurance.
+If you’re pregnant and planning to breastfeed, here’s how to easily get a free breast pump through insurance!

 Like most things related to health care and insurance in the United States, the details of the requirements for insurance companies to cover breast pumps are really confusing.
 To illustrate how difficult it is, I tried to find the actual text of the provisions covered by the law in the Affordable Care Act.
 Since it is 955 pages long, I did a search for “breast,” which comes up 44 times in the law.
 Two of these refer to allowing breastfeeding mothers to take reasonable breaks to pump at work.
 The other 42 references are in regard to breast cancer.